JolisNzamb21st/Restaurant-WebApp/README.md

 ---

 ## 🧠 Development Approach
+The project will be built in two main phases:
 **Phase 1 — Frontend Development**
 Currently, the project is focused on building a clean, responsive, and user-friendly frontend.
 The goal is to create an intuitive interface that will later be connected to the Django backend.